Your article-length publications

 - Proceedings of the National Academy of Sciences (PNAS): McGill Library has a site license with PNAS and as such corresponding authors make take advantage of a discounted open access fee.

-- SAGE: CRKN also has an agreement with SAGE.
-McGill researchers can receive a 40% discount on article processing charges for SAGE journals.
-Please note there are some exceptions: sage_discount_exceptions_excluded_journals.pdf.
+- Open access journals: McGill corresponding authors can receive a 40% discount on article processing charges for these journals.

 These discounts are subject to change at any time.